bgmeulem/Luminet/README.md

 - Identified errors in the paper.
 This explains the large redshift values.
 Fixed these errors and annotated them in the code.
 - Added functionality to plot over the original figure to check for these errors (only the figure of isoradial lines at incl=60°)

+(24/2/2022)
+- Fixed redshift
+- Can now sample points in (R, alpha) space.
+Luminet started from the isofluxlines though, which may be (will probably be) more efficient.

 # TODO

 1. Flux
-  - Calculate flux based on redshift
-  - Calculate isofluxlines
+  - Calculate isofluxlines in some efficiënt manner (can now be reconstructed from sampled points, but it would be neat to sample points based on isofluxlines).
+Perhaps calulating some points and reconstructing the lines?

-2. Image
+2. Redshift
-  - Randomly sample points in (R, a) space.
-Calculate observer coordinates (b, a), redshift and flux.
-Write to file.
-  - Plot file with locagions, redshifts and fluxes
+- Finish implementation of Redshift class.
+Finish algorithm to calculate tip of closing redshift curves with midpoints method.
+Finish calculating between known solutions to improve isoredshift lines.